College of Letters and Science

 Placement and Retroactive Credit

-Professors McClure, McKeown, Rosenmeyer; Associate Professors Aylward, Beneker; Assistant Professors Brockliss, Dressler, Nelsestuen
+Professors Aylward, McClure, McKeown, Rosenmeyer, Troxel; Associate Professors Beneker, Hutton; Assistant Professors Brockliss, Dressler, Nelsestuen, Pandey

 The widespread influence of classical culture upon our own modern intellectual history and the intrinsic attractions of the material itself combine to make classics a dynamic and interesting field of study.
-From a more practical standpoint, and because of the discipline and rigor the major requires, a major in the Department of Classics can prepare students for graduate study in multiple fields and may also help students gain admittance to professional programs in law and medicine.
+From a more practical standpoint, and because of the discipline and rigor the major requires, a major in the Department of Classical and Ancient Near Eastern Studies can prepare students for graduate study in multiple fields and may also help students gain admittance to professional programs in law and medicine.

 The literature and culture of ancient Greece and Rome form the primary subject of study within the field of classics.
 The department offers language instruction in both Greek and Latin as well as courses in classical civilization and culture.
-A student majoring in the Department of Classics is expected to acquire some familiarity with the entire spectrum of ancient Greek and Roman civilization, including language, literature, history, philosophy, art, and archaeology.
+A student majoring in the Department of Classical and Ancient Near Eastern Studies is expected to acquire some familiarity with the entire spectrum of ancient Greek and Roman civilization, including language, literature, history, philosophy, art, and archaeology.

-In order to respond to the interests of students who wish to emphasize either language or culture in their program of study, the Department of Classics offers three different majors and a certificate.
+In order to respond to the interests of students who wish to emphasize either language or culture in their program of study, the Department of Classical and Ancient Near Eastern Studies offers three different majors and a certificate.
 The Latin and classics majors focus on language and literature, and students are expected to have advanced language competence upon completion of the major.
 The classical humanities major aims more broadly at the civilization and culture of ancient Greece and Rome and requires only an intermediate level of competence in one or more ancient languages.
 In addition, the department offers a certificate in classical studies that requires only culture courses but no Latin or Greek.

 1. Classics—Latin emphasis

-A major in classics with an emphasis in Latin will be awarded if a student completes 6 credits of Greek beyond the first year (normally 305–306) plus 17 credits of Latin beyond the first year including one course at the 500 level or above.
+A major in classics with an emphasis in Latin will be awarded if a student completes six (6) credits of Greek beyond the first year, normally 305–306, plus seventeen (17) credits of Latin beyond the first year including at least one course at the 500 level or above.

 2. Classics—Greek emphasis

-A major in Classics with an emphasis in Greek will be awarded if a student completes 8 credits of Latin beyond the first year (normally 203–204) plus 15 credits of Greek beyond the first year including one course at the 500 level or above.
+A major in Classics with an emphasis in Greek will be awarded if a student completes eight (8) credits of Latin beyond the first year, normally 203–204, plus fifteen (15) credits of Greek beyond the first year including at least one course at the 500 level or above.

 Four semesters of Greek, Latin, or any combination of the two languages are needed to fulfill the language requirement.
 Courses normally will be a combination of Latin 103, 104, 203, 204 and/or Greek 103, 104, 305, 306.
 Credit by course examination (retro credit) may be used for no more than two semesters of this requirement.